-The mystery of genetics was solved with the investigations of Gregor Johann Mendel.
-He was the first person who discovered the basic principles of heredity during the mid-nineteenth century.
-Hence he is known as the father of modern genetics.
+Gregor Johann Mendel was the first person who discovered the basic principles of heredity during the mid-19th century.
+Hence, he is known as the father of modern genetics.
 He conducted experiments in his garden on pea plants and observed their pattern of inheritance from one generation to the next generation.

 Gregor Mendel’s Experiment